 Our audits included performing procedures to assess the risks of material misstatement of the financial statements, whether due to error or fraud, and performing procedures that respond to those risks.
 Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements.
-Our procedures included confirmation of securities owned as of December 31, 2021 and 2020, by correspondence with the custodian and brokers or by other appropriate auditing procedures where replies from brokers were not received.
+Our procedures included confirmation of securities owned as of December 31, 2022 and 2021, by correspondence with the custodian, brokers and others; when replies were not received from brokers or others, we performed other auditing procedures.
 Our audits also included evaluating the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the financial statements.
 We believe that our audits provide a reasonable basis for our opinion.